-Trends by age-Younger workers always have high displacement and high racial disparity; for men especially, changing disparities in displacement are most dramatic among older workers.
+Displacement disparities are driven by young workers, while changes in disparity are driven by older workers-Younger workers always have high displacement and high racial disparity; for men especially, changing disparities in displacement are most dramatic among older workers.
 Figure 4 shows displacement disparities for men and women in five age groups, 20s-60s (ending at age 65 at the time of the survey) respectively.
 Displacement rates fall sharply with age, likely reflecting the protective effects of job tenure (analyzed in Appendix 1), industry- or occupation-specific human capital, and perhaps experienced workers sorting into more stable occupations.
 The greatest disparities occur in the 20s.
 For both women and men in their 20s, Black workers are more likely to be displaced than white workers in every survey, by amounts ranging from 18%-70% for women and 12%-61% for men.